mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 ## Changing properties {#change-properties}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_properties"
+>title="Journey properties"
+>abstract="You can change the name of the journey, add a description, allow re-entrance, choose start and end dates and define a Timeout and error duration if you are admin."

 Click on the pencil icon, in the top right to access the journey's properties.

 You can change the name of the journey, add a description, allow re-entrance, choose start and end dates and define a **[!UICONTROL Timeout and error]** duration if you are admin.